 Q: What do you use to draw?

 A: I use a lot of different media.
 Digitally, I use Adobe Photoshop CC, Adobe Illustrator CC and Manga Studio 5.
-I use an Wacom Cintiq Companion 2 to draw directly into the computer.
+I use an Wacom Mobile Studio Pro to draw directly into the computer.
+It's just like drawing traditionally, with the added bonus of having an undo button, and not having to wait for things to dry.
 Sometimes I use scanned or photographed textures as well.

 For traditional work I use watercolour and coloured pencil, graphite pencils, technical pens, watercolour, and ink with either a brush or a dip pen.
 I frequently use mixed media, and use many of those at once.
 I have also been known to use acrylic paints.